How to Help an Adderall Addict

 Call Our Hotline Today

-The first step you take after admitting that you cannot conquer your addiction should be a step to the phone.
-You can reach us anytime on our helpline at 1-800-943-0566.
 Our qualified workers want to help you find the right addiction center that can make your Adderall addiction a thing of the past.
-Stop thinking about what you need to do and make that phone call today.
+Stop second guessing what you need to do and make that phone call today.

 To share your story or talk to others who understand, visit our Forum today.

 - Stimulant ADHD Medications: Methylphenidate and Amphetamines. (n.d.).
 Retrieved November 12, 2015, from http://www.drugabuse.gov/publications/drugfacts/stimulant-adhd-medications-methylphenidate-amphetamines